The Employee Retirement Income Security Act of 1974 – ERISA

 Don’t Handle Your ERISA Claim Without Help!

 One of our cases involved several months of litigation surrounding the question of whether a church was a church.
 There is some division of whether “religious entities” are considered churches and quasi-governmental entities can lead to lengthy preliminary disputes as well.
-The insurance company will do everything they can to get ERISA to apply if there is even a slim chance it will work.
+The insurance company will do everything it can to get ERISA to apply if there is even a slim chance it will work.

 What Terms Apply?